cloud-gov/pages-proxy/README.md

 - Strict-Transport-Security: max-age=31536000; preload
 - X-Frame-Options: SAMEORIGIN
-- X-Server: Federalist
+- X-Server: Cloud.gov Pages

 ## Unique Site Headers

 To support sites with expanded HSTS headers, the proxy uses the
 {{ INCLUDE_SUBDOMAINS }} environment variable to identify these requests to provide the expanded header `Strict-Transport-Security: max-age=31536000; includeSubDomains; preload`.
-If these Federalist site domains change for any reason, the {{ INCLUDE_SUBDOMAINS }}
+If these site domains change for any reason, the {{ INCLUDE_SUBDOMAINS }}
 variable will need to be updated in the `manifest.yml`.

 ## Local setup